B-UMMI/LMAS/docs/user/basic_usage.rst

 https://www.ebi.ac.uk/ena/browser/view/ERR2935805, respectively.

-A script to download and structure the ZymoBIOMICS data to be used as **default input** for LMAS is provided, included in LMAS repository.
+A script to download and structure the ZymoBIOMICS data to be used as **default input** for LMAS is provided, included in LMAS' repository.
 To run it, simply execute:

 .. code-block:: bash